Teaching, learning and assessment methods

 - printed items such as specially written module texts, study guides, and assignment and project guides

 - a range of multimedia material

 Tutors support your learning in tutorials and day schools and through their detailed comments on assignments.

 The OU level 2 psychology modules provide a wide-ranging introduction to the key concepts, theories, and methods of psychology as well as teaching and guidance on research methods and on effective writing of psychological research reports.
-There are two mini projects, one using qualitative methods and the other using quantitative methods, and a final examination.
+The core module, DE200, includes two mini projects, one using qualitative methods and the other using quantitative methods, and a final examination.